parsareal/parsareal.github.io/_pages/cv.md

   * Work on a chunkerfor persian language, including preprocessing text and designing a deep model to predict phrases in text.
   * Supervisor: Saeede Momtazi

+* Summer 2020: Anomaly Detection by VAE
+  * Research on anomaly detection by training variational autoencoders with features extracted by deepwalk algorithm from nodes in graph networks.
+  * Supervisor: Professor AmirHaeri

 * Summer 2020: Adversarial Learning
-  * Research on different approaches for generating adversarial examples in deep nets (like FGSM and NLCG) and possible learning strategies to tackle this issue.
+  * Work on different approaches for generating adversarial examples in deep nets (like FGSM and NLCG) and possible learning strategies to tackle this issue.
   * Supervisor: Professor Mazlaghani

 * Summer 2019: IPM Brain Engineering Center, Research Intern
-  * Working on different clustering algorithms (KMeans, DBSCAN, Hierarchical) to cluster LFP signals gathered by monkeys.
+  * Working on different clustering algorithms (KMeans, DBSCAN, Hierarchical) to cluster LFP signals gathered from monkeys.
   * Supervisor: Professor Lashgari

-* Winter 2019: Anomaly Detection by VAE
-  * Research on anomaly detection by training variational autoencoders with features extracted from deepwalk approach in social graphs.
-  * Supervisor: Professor AmirHaeri

 * October 2018: SOP Company, as Back-end Developer
   * Responsible for implementing the server of a mHealth (mobile health) application